MAIF/functional-validation/readme.md

 ## Async validation

-Sometime, validation is done using an external system where the call end with a future.
+Sometimes, you'll need async validation (for example when you call an external system) when the call returns a future.

 ```java
 String name = "Ragnard";